tum-pbs/pbdl-book/diffphys.md

 numerical simulations_ into the learning process.
 In the following, we'll shorten these "differentiable numerical simulations of physical systems" to just "differentiable physics" (DP).

-The central goal of these methods is to use existing numerical solvers, and equip them with functionality to compute gradients with respect to their inputs.
+The central goal of these methods is to use existing numerical solvers to empower and improve AI systems.
+This requires equipping
+them with functionality to compute gradients with respect to their inputs.
 Once this is realized for all operators of a simulation, we can leverage the autodiff functionality of DL frameworks with backpropagation to let gradient information flow from a simulator into an NN and vice versa.
 This has numerous advantages such as improved learning feedback and generalization, as we'll outline below.

-In contrast to physics-informed loss functions, it also enables handling more complex solution manifolds instead of single inverse problems.
+In contrast to the physics-informed loss functions of the previous chapter, it also enables handling more complex solution manifolds instead of single inverse problems.
 E.g., instead of using deep learning to solve single inverse problems as in the previous chapter,